Vlado Taneski: Murders

+He was also suspected by the police to be involved in the 30 May 2003 disappearance of the 78-year-old retired cleaner, Gorica Pavleska, whose body had never been found.

 All these women were poor, uneducated cleaners, which was also how Taneski's mother had earned a living.
-The victims had known Taneski's mother personally, which may have been the reason for their selection as victims.
+The victims, all from the small town of Kičevo (population of fewer than 20,000) living only metres away from his house, had known Taneski's mother personally, which may have been the reason for their selection as victims.
+All victims were found unclothed, strangled, bound with telephone cords, and inside nylon bags.

 Investigation and suicide

 Taneski came under suspicion for murder after having written articles about the three murders and was questioned on several occasions.
 According to police, Taneski's articles contained information which had not been released to the public.
-For example, differing from all other reports published in the Macedonian press on the murders, Taneski knew that the killer used a telephone cord to bind Temelkoska and that the same cord was left at the scene by the murderer.
+For example, differing from all other reports published in the Macedonian press on the murders, Taneski knew what type of telephone cord the killer used to bind as his "signature weapon", and that the cord had been used to strangle as well as tie up the bodies of the women.
+He was also the reporter who connected the murders and attributed them to one single serial killer.

-Taneski was arrested on June 20, 2008, after his DNA was matched to semen found on the victims.
+Taneski was arrested on 20 June 2008, after his DNA was matched to semen found on the victims.
 Examination of the Taneski family's rural cottage uncovered a cache of pornographic material, ropes and cords matching those used to tie the victims, and items belonging to the victims.
 Taneski was charged with the murder of two of the women, and the police were preparing to charge him with the murder of the third.
-Details of the case were printed on June 21, and police were also planning to question Taneski on the May 30, 2003, disappearance of the 73-year-old retired cleaner, Gorica Pavleska.
-After being transferred to Tetovo, Taneski was found dead in his shared prison cell on June 23.
+Details of the case were printed on 21 June, and police were also planning to question Taneski on his suspected involvement of the 2003 disappearance of Gorica Pavleska.
+Only hours after being transferred on 22 June to a Tetovo jail to be held in pre-trial custody, Taneski was found dead in his prison cell, which he shared with two other men, on the morning of 23 June at 2:00.
 He had apparently drowned in a plastic bucket of water.
 An inquest concluded that, in the absence of other evidence, his death was suicide.
+(Note: An autopsy found that Taneski died by drowning, with water in his lungs, and his head having remained submerged after he lost consciousness.
+Investigators reported no defensive injuries or signs of a struggle, apart from a small bruise on his forehead and nose that may have occurred during spasms.
+According to the Ministry of the Interior, the scene showed no evidence of violence.
+Given Taneski's strong build, doubts were raised about whether his cellmates could have overpowered him without leaving injuries on themselves, and no clear motive for such an attack was apparent.)